Post-Traumatic Stress Disorder (PTSD)

 No dates currently scheduled.
-Please check back or contact us if interested in scheduling a private training.
+Please check back for 2020 class information or contact us if interested in scheduling a private class.

 In the decade following the Civil War, medical professionals found that their patients’ vital signs had changed after experiencing combat.
 A patient’s pulse and blood pressure were different than before the war.
 They coined this phenomenon “Soldier’s Heart.”
 After WWI, a physiological (bodily) response was also recorded in veterans, giving rise to the term “shell shock.”

 In the years since, many names have been given to the mysterious affliction that we now call PTSD.
 Fortunately, the field of psychology has greatly advanced during that time, and now offers better insight and more effective treatment options for those suffering from this disruption of both the heart and mind.

 Today PTSD is recognized as a diagnosis based on either directly experiencing or witnessing a traumatic event.
 Though the study of PTSD has historical roots in wartime events, the causes of PTSD can stem from any situation that poses a threat to a person’s well-being or life, such as: